byu-osl/city-issue-server/README.md

 - [ ] set up frontend testing
 - [ ] rename the two app.js files
 - [ ] production concatenation/minifcation
-- [ ] Detect if a port is in use - use a different one if necessary
+- [ ] detect if a port is in use - use a different one if necessary
 - [ ] create GitHub issues for each of these todo items
 - [ ] code coverage
 - [ ] pre-commit hooks for jsxhint